pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/react-beautiful-dnd/README.md

 import { useProjectsState } from "../../context/projects/context";

 const ProjectDetails = () => {
-  const tasksState = useTasksState();
+  // Extract task and project from context const tasksState = useTasksState();
   const projectState = useProjectsState();
   let { projectID } = useParams();

-  const selectedProject = projectState?.projects.filter(
+  // Get the selected project based on `projectID` const selectedProject = projectState?.projects.filter(
     (project) => `${project.id}` === projectID
   )?.[0];

-  if (!selectedProject) {
+  // Display error if there is no project with given id. if (!selectedProject) {
     return <>No such Project!</>;
   }